lunodb/lunodb/README.md

 LunoDB is a professional-grade, cross-platform database management client designed for developers and database administrators.
 Built with modern technologies, it provides comprehensive tools for managing multiple databases with an intuitive, native desktop experience.

-**✨ NEW in v1.15.3:** Scroll through hundreds of tables smoothly without lag, tabs automatically scroll into view when you switch tables, and database selection is now required for non-SQLite connections to prevent errors.
+**✨ NEW in v1.15.3:** Scroll through hundreds of tables smoothly, see the exact SQL query executed in table views, and use Claude Opus 4.5 for all AI features.
+Tabs automatically scroll into view and exports include timestamps for better file organization.

 ## Download